KM047/backend-setup/Readme.md

   > (MAC) and/or encrypted.
   > [reference](<[https://](https://datatracker.ietf.org/doc/html/rfc7519)>)

-- step 14: Added user and video configuration and added own methods to the schema using mongoose builtin methods -> `pre and methods`.
+- step 14: Added user and video configuration and added own methods to the schema using mongoose methods -> `pre and methods`.

   > This **pre** is middleware which will run before saving the data in database or it run before the any other methods.